debby123p/IndiRegBias-A-Benchmark-Dataset-for-Regional-Bias-Detection-in-Indian-Language-Models/README.md

-- Prompting: A uniform prompt was engineered to guide the models, employing a chain-of-thought to ask them to analyze comments for regional stereotypes.
+- Prompting: A uniform prompt was engineered to guide the models, employing a chain-of-thought to ask them to analyse comments for regional stereotypes.